 The adverse event profile in pediatric subjects 12 to 17 years of age was generally similar to the adults [see Adverse Reactions (6.1)].

 CRSwNP

-CRSwNP does not normally occur in pediatric patients.
 Safety and effectiveness in pediatric patients younger than 18 years of age with CRSwNP have not been established.